Motorsport in the United Kingdom: Rallying

 Rallying is a popular form of motorsport in the United Kingdom.
 The RAC Rally began in 1932, and has since evolved into Wales Rally GB, the country's round of the World Rally Championship.
 Colin McRae won the World Rally Championship in 1995, and Richard Burns won in 2001, both for the Banbury-based Subaru World Rally Team.
-Both were recognised as two of the sport's most famous and popular drivers, but Burns and McRae died in 2005 and 2007 respectively.
+Both were recognised as two of the sport's most famous and popular drivers, but Burns and McRae died in 2005 and 2007, respectively.
 The Ford World Rally Team was also based in England, as is M-Sport.

 The British Rally Championship is the national rally championship of the United Kingdom, featuring events such as the Circuit of Ireland Rally, Scottish Rally and Rally Isle of Man.
 Smaller championships running annually in the UK include the Scottish Rally Championship, BTRDA rally championship, MSA English Rally Championship and the Northern Irish Rally Championship.

 The first rallycross event in history was organised at Lydden Hill Race Circuit in 1967.
 The circuit has hosted rounds of the European Rallycross Championship and currently the FIA World Rallycross Championship.
 The British Rallycross Championship also races at Pembrey and Croft.

 Touring cars

 The British Touring Car Championship is the country's most popular national racing series.
 Its popularity was highest during the 1990s and the Supertouring era, when it attracted a range of well-known international manufacturers and drivers.
 Although spiralling costs meant that the series declined during the early 21st century, the series is now regaining popularity.

-The United Kingdom also has a presence in the World Touring Car Championship, with Guernsey's Andy Priaulx winning three consecutive world championships between 2005 and 2007.
+The United Kingdom also had a presence in the World Touring Car Championship, with Guernsey's Andy Priaulx winning three consecutive world championships between 2005 and 2007 and Robert Huff winning the 2012 championship.
 Brands Hatch hosted the UK's WTCC round, the FIA WTCC Race of UK, until 2009.
-This race is now hosted by Donington Park.
+This race was then hosted by Donington Park.
+Other touring car series in the UK include the TCR UK Touring Car Championship.

 Brands Hatch annually hosted a round of the prestigious German touring car series, DTM, from 2006 to 2013.
 This series has had a strong representation from UK drivers.
-The 2005 championship was won by Gary Paffett and the 2010 championship by Scotsman Paul di Resta.
+Gary Paffett has won the championship twice in 2005 and 2018 with the 2010 championship won by Scotsman Paul di Resta.